 Appropriately Uses Anti-Anxiety Medication

-This metric indicates the percent of long-term patients that are given antianxiety drugs.
-These drugs are generally used to treat patients suffering from anxiety and depression.
+This metric measures the percent of long-term stay residents who are given antianxiety drugs.
+These medications are generally used to treat residents experiencing anxiety and depression.

 Managing Depression Among Residents